Lunar-Chipter/crystal/README.md

 ### JSON Logging for Production

-Switch to the JSON formatter for structured logging.
+Switch to the JSON formatter for structured logging in production environments.

 ```go
 package main